Thomhak/timediary-game/README.md

 ### For Participants

-Participants can use O-ELIDDI to:
+Participants can use LO-TUD to:

 *   **Record daily activities:**  Log your daily activities in an intuitive timeline interface by simply dragging and dropping activities.
 *   **Visualize time use:**  Gain insights into how your time is spent each day, week, or study period through interactive visualizations.